Boston University CTE Center and Brain Bank: Aaron Hernandez autopsy

 In April 2017, former New England Patriots tight end Aaron Hernandez committed suicide in a jail cell at the age of 27.
-Hernandez's suicide occurred just months after he was convicted of first-degree murder and sentenced to life in prison without the possibility of parole.
+Hernandez's suicide occurred two years after he was convicted of first-degree murder and sentenced to life in prison without the possibility of parole, and just five days after he was acquitted of a separate 2012 double murder.
 After his death, Hernandez's brain was donated to the VA-BU-CLF Brain Bank, where Boston University researchers, led by Ann McKee, immediately performed an autopsy on the post-mortem brain.

 The posthumous examination of the brain showed that Hernandez suffered from stage III CTE, which had previously only been diagnosed in former American football players who were well into their 60s before their deaths.
 According to McKee, Hernandez's brain presented a classic case of CTE, as multiple groupings of the tau protein could be seen in frontal lobes.
 These p-tau deposits developed in close proximity to small blood vessels in the brain and spread to areas that control perception, memory, and emotion.

 The discovery from Hernandez's autopsy began to shed new light on the impact of CTE in American football players, as well as other athletes.
 The degree of the CTE present in Hernandez's brain was unprecedented for someone so young.
 In the autopsy report from Boston University, McKee explains that Hernandez's brain was one of the most intact specimens her team had ever examined.
 McKee also notes that the damage to Hernandez's brain took years to develop, and was not the symptom of one incident.
 While the fear of CTE in American football players had grown after initial discoveries from Boston University, most of the cases featured older players who had been retired for several decades before dying.
 With the study of Hernandez's brain, a new push was established to attempt to find a method for diagnosing the disease in living subjects, and ultimately develop ways to treat the disease.